minima-global/minidocs/docs/learn/coreconcepts.md

 # Core Concepts

 ## UTxO Model
 Minima uses the UTxO (Unspent Transaction Output) Model, like Bitcoin.
-A Transaction Output is a specific amount of Minima, identifiable through a unique ID called a coin ID.
+A Transaction Output is a specific amount of Minima, identifiable through a unique ID called a **Coin ID**.
 Each Transaction Output can be considered analogous to a physical coin in that they can represent different amounts of currency and must be spent in whole.

 The Minima blockchain keeps track of the UTxO set on the network and who can spend them.
 The UTxO set circulating in the network fluctuates as users spend coins and create new ones as outputs from transactions.
 The sum of the value of all the UTxOs in the network will equal at most 1 billion Minima.
 One or more UTxOs are used as inputs into transactions and one or more new UTxOs will be created as outputs.